South Harrison Water Corp.

 The next projects to be completed on our water system will be:

-5. The area from our office at New Middletown to our Lanesville tank.
+7. The area from our office at New Middletown to our Lanesville tank.
 We have existing 6" PVC water main that is experiencing many leaks due to high ustomer / pumping demands.
 We run the New Middletown Booster station on this line to keep our 100,000 gallon Lanesville tank full.
-Leaks are due to high pumping demands placed on a pipe that is just too small in diameter to handle the flow.
+Leaks are due to high pumping demands placed on an aging pipe that is just too small in diameter to handle the flow.
 The route for this project has not yet been determined and the priority of the job may change due to outside influences / opportunities.
 [Future.]

 The water corporation is continually planning for system wide improvements.
 As we identify other problem areas, we will plan, prioritize, and budget for those improvements and other required maintenance such as tank painting.